Emotional health assessment and treatment for UCSF employees

 - Videos from experts on stress reduction strategies

-We also understand that UCSF has partnered with other health care delivery systems to enhance our mission.
-The online resources are available to all of our partners, as are the department/division well-being town halls.
-The department/division resilience small groups are primarily for UCSF employees, but employees at our partner institutions are welcome to sit in.
+In addition, UCSF has partnered with other health care delivery systems to enhance our mission.
+The online resources are available to all of our partners.